CodePushGo/website/src/content/blog/en/vue-mobile-app-capacitor.md

 To develop iOS apps, you need Xcode installed, and for Android apps, you need Android Studio installed.
 Additionally, you need to enroll in the Apple Developer Program for iOS and the Google Play Console for Android to distribute your app on the app store.

-Use the Capacitor CLI to open both native projects:
+Use the React Native CLI to open both native projects:

 ```shell
 npx cap open ios